 Hebrew Bible; ancient Near East; biblical, cuneiform, and early Jewish law; law and literature; Semitic linguistics

 My work examines the Hebrew Bible in comparison with ancient Near Eastern sources and draws on contemporary legal and literary theory and linguistics, with further recourse to ancient Jewish sources and medieval exegesis.
-I am currently transforming my dissertation into a book entitled Bailment in Law and Practice: A Biblical Law in Its Ancient Near Eastern Contexts.
+I am currently transforming my dissertation into a book entitled Legal Practice, Legal Writing: The Biblical Bailment Law and Divine Justice.

 I am Acquisitions Editor of Hebrew Bible, Ancient Near East, and Jewish Studies at Gorgias Press.
 If you are interested in submitting a proposal, email me at firstname.lastname@example.org

 I am currently Visiting Research Fellow in Judaic Studies at CUNY Brooklyn College.